centralnicgroup-opensource/rtldev-middleware-java-sdk/README.md

 * Automatic IDN Domain name conversion to punycode (our API accepts only punycode format in commands)
 * Allows nested associative arrays in API commands to improve for bulk parameters
 * Connecting and communication with our API
+* Possibility to use a custom mechanism for debug mode
 * Several ways to access and deal with response data
 * Getting the command again returned together with the response
 * Sessionless communication